garnierclement/pfe/sensors/README.md

       "arch": "arm"
     }

-The first one will target all Linux operating systems (regardless of the architecture) whereas the second one only targets those that run on ARM processors (but not specifically Raspberry Pi, just implies it is for them).
+The first one will target all Linux operating systems (regardless of the architecture) whereas the second one only targets those that run on ARM processors (but not specifically Raspberry Pi, the alias just implies it).

 Here, we use the alias `pi` for because we use devices called Raspberry Pi.
 Nonetheless the alias `linux-arm` could also have been used because its meaning is more closely related to the platform and architecture description.